Chireven/DeepSpaceNine/README.md

 Without the patience of Stereodude and bladerunner1982, this wouldn't be possible!

 # NOTE :
 There are lots of empty files in this repository.
-If you're going to use one of the ovr files, please make sure it has data in it before you used it.
-This project is NOT complete!
+If you're going to use one of the ovr files, please make sure it has data in it before you use it.
+This project is NOT complete yet!